Beyond Facebook: 12 Top Free Alternatives to Facebook Groups Compared

 7. Flarum

 Flarum is a simple discussion platform that is free and easy to use, with all the features required to run a community.
-It is also customisable.
+It is also customizable.

 Summary of key features: